 Yes, both pay dividends.
 VTI pays a quarterly dividend.
 VTSAX pays a quarterly dividend as well.

 Alternatives to Vanguard’s Index Funds

-If you already have an account with one of the large investment houses, it’s probably best to purchase their VTSAX clone fund rather than pay fees to own Vanguard’s or open an account at Vanguard.
-Most investment houses don’t charge a fee to purchase their in-house mutual funds.
+If you already have an account with one of the significant investment houses, it’s probably best to purchase their VTSAX clone fund rather than pay fees to own Vanguard’s or open an account at Vanguard.
+Most investment houses don’t charge a fee to acquire their in-house mutual funds.
 There are good VTSAX alternatives available.

 Fidelity and Schwab, two very large investment companies, offer broad market mutual funds that nearly mirror VTSAX.